Your handy 1997–01 Acura Integra Type R buyer’s guide

 2001

-Before You Buy: Engine/Driveline:
+Before You Buy

-With all due respect to Dorothy Parker, hell isn’t other people, it’s the previous owner.
-Hugie notes that the key to successful Integra ownership—regardless of the trim level—is how the car was driven.
-“Because of the rev-happy nature of the Integra’s B-series motors, tachometer redlines start at 6800 rpm for LS and GS trim levels, 8000 rpm for GS-R, and a sky-high 8,400 rpm for the Type R,” he says.
+With all due respect to Dorothy Parker, hell isn’t other people; it’s the previous owner.
+Hugie notes that the key to a successful Integra purchase—regardless of the trim level—is knowing how the car was driven.
+“Because of the rev-happy nature of the Integra’s B-series motors, tachometer redlines start at 6800 rpm for LS and GS trim levels, 8000 for GS-R, and a sky-high 8400 for the Type R,” he says.
 “They also have gearing that results in high-rpm highway cruising.
-As a result, a lot of these cars have been wrung out and can be susceptible to oil burning.
-Keep an eye out for smoke from the tailpipe especially after an extended idle and watch the level on the dipstick.”

 Erick Calderon—another DC2 Integra owner and a Honda Service Advisor, who currently owns a 1991 Acura Integra RS, 1993 Acura Integra GS-R, and a 1996 Acura Integra GS-R—also cites humanity at large as the Type R’s biggest problem.
-“Some GS-R or Type-R DC2 Integras have had their original powertrain either stolen or just replaced by their non VTEC counterparts,” he says.
+“Some GS-R or Type-R DC2 Integras have had their original powertrain either stolen or just replaced by their non-VTEC counterparts,” he says.

 Body